 When a user submits a paper request, he/she knows the title and the list of the authors.
 This is reasonable, because he/she could have found this information in another article, or on a conference website.
 The personal agent of the user checks if user's bibliography contains this item.
 In case it is present in the bibliography, the system locates the paper and shows it to the user.
 Otherwise, personal agent uses its previous experience to fill in a list of agents to ask.
-It is the task of the composer module to propose agents who can answer the query about the target paper.
-To find suitable agents, the composer module adopts the theory produced by the inductive module and the history of observations.
 In case the agent cannot fill the list itself, it contacts Directory Facilitator (DF) which returns IDs of agents that offer service "PaperRecommender" on the platform.
 The agent contacts every agent in the list, propagating user request.
 The contacted agents respond with bibitem that contains information and comments of their users.
 Using the bibitem, the agent locates the paper and shows it and the comments to the user.
 The sequence diagram corresponding to system actions during the search is given in Figure 3.